Sogand4/CartSense/docs/ProjectSpec.md

 - **Serverless (Lambda)**
   - Good: Grows easily from a few requests to a big spike (cheap/free at small scale).
   - Bad: Can be slow at the very first request if the system is “cold.”
+  - Chose this option because it balances cost, elasticity, and simplicity

 - **Containers (ECS/Kubernetes)**
   - Good: Always ready (no “cold start”), more control over how it runs.